Krishna1302-code/django/basic-django.md

+#### 13th may Tuesday
 ## 📌 What is Django?

 Django is a **Python-based web framework** that helps you build **websites and web applications** quickly, cleanly, and securely.
+---
+#### In other words, Imagine Django as a cooking recipe kit that gives you all the ingredients (database, authentication, forms, etc.) needed to cook a delicious web application.
+You don’t need to find each ingredient separately—Django provides everything to make development fast, secure, and efficient.

 Think of it like a **toolbox** with everything you need to:
 - Create websites